08Aristodemus24/chronic-disease-analyses/notes.md

 * to publish report to powerbi services we go to home in ribbon and click publish, sign in with our microsoft email, then choose our workspace,

+* go to file tab in workspace under your published report > embed report > publish to web.
+This will provide you with the `iframe` html element which embeds your published report which you can use in any html web page, or web app like react or svelte.
+But since this is only a dashboard a simple html file will do.
+We create one named index in our current projects directory in our local machine, then go to vercel and add new project.
+There will be no used preset to use for this deployment like svelte, react, etc. but only other, or no preset.
+Vercel will automatically detect the html we want to render through its file name, named `index` we just need to specify in our deployment settings where this file lives.
+Once deployed we will see our dashboard publicly.

 ## Spark Optimization
 * Say I have 24 gb ram installed and 16 gb is currently usable because of other background processes and I have 8 cores in the CPU.
 Rule is to leave out 1 gb and 1 core for hadoop distributed file system processes and OS daemon processes during spark submissions.
 So we would have 15 gb and 7 cores to work with